carlosedp/vimfiles/README.markdown

     _md             -   Set filetype as Markdown
     _py             -   Set filetype as Python
     _js             -   Set filetype as Javascript
+    call XMLPretty()  -  Set filetype to XML, break into lines and reindent file.

 Learn Vim
 ---------